liamcurran1/data_knife/README.md

-This project is aimed at providing a full web application for carrying out data management tasks associated with curating and building datasets for anaylysis.
+This project is aimed at providing a full web application for carrying out data management tasks associated with curating and building datasets for analysis.
 It consists of four components which together will make up the full web application.
 However, it is being released in stages according to the following timescale.